A future of food sovereignty for Native American families and communities

 A couple of Native American descent holding food while standing outside.

 Native Americans have a long history of growing traditional foods to nourish their communities.
-However, colonialism and other policies took away ancestral land and the ability to grow this food.
-Today, many communities are working to reclaim their traditional foodways and systems by growing their food, teaching traditional cooking skills, and advocating for policies supporting their food sovereignty.
+Many communities are reclaiming these practices by growing their food through community gardens and agriculture projects, teaching traditional cooking skills across generations, and advocating for policies that support their rights to grow and access traditional foods.

 Addressing food insecurity in Native and Tribal communities